 Income Tests.
 We must satisfy two gross income tests annually to maintain our qualification for taxation as a REIT.
-First, at least 75% of our gross income for each taxable year must be derived from investments relating to real property, including "rents from real property" within the meaning of Section 856(d) of the IRC, interest and gain from mortgages on real property or on interests in real property, including specified ancillary personal property (as defined in Section 856(e) of the IRC), gain from the sale or other disposition of real property (including specified ancillary personal property treated as real property under the IRC), dividends on and gain from the sale or disposition of shares in other REITs, or amounts described under Section 856(c)(5)(J)(ii) of the IRC as producing income described in Section 856(c)(3) of the IRC on account of an IRS private letter ruling issued to us (but excluding in all cases any gains subject to the 100% tax on prohibited transactions).
+First, at least 75% of our gross income for each taxable year must be derived from investments relating to real property, including "rents from real property" within the meaning of Section 856(d) of the IRC, interest and gain from mortgages on real property or on interests in real property, income and gain from foreclosure property (as defined in Section 856(e) of the IRC), gain from the sale or other disposition of real property (including specified ancillary personal property treated as real property under the IRC), dividends on and gain from the sale or disposition of shares in other REITs, or amounts described under Section 856(c)(5)(J)(ii) of the IRC as producing income described in Section 856(c)(3) of the IRC on account of an IRS private letter ruling issued to us (but excluding in all cases any gains subject to the 100% tax on prohibited transactions).
 When we receive new capital in exchange for our stock or in a public offering of our five-year or longer debt instruments, income attributable to the temporary investment of this new capital in stock or a debt instrument, if received or accrued within one year of our receipt of the new capital, is generally also qualifying income under the 75% gross income test.
-Second, at least 95% of our gross income described in Section 856(c)(2) of the IRC on account of either an IRS private letter ruling issued to us or administrative guidance, or any combination of these.
-Gross income from our sale of property that we hold primarily for sale to customers in the ordinary course of business, income and gain from the repurchase or discharge of indebtedness is excluded from both the numerator and the denominator in both gross income tests.
-In addition, specified foreign currency gains within the meaning of the IRC on account of either an IRS private letter ruling issued to us or administrative guidance, or any combination of these.
-Gross
+Second, at least 95% of our gross income for each taxable year must consist of income that is qualifying income for purposes of the 75% gross income test, other types of interest and dividends, gain from the sale or disposition of shares or securities, amounts described under Section 856(c)(5)(J)(ii) of the IRC as producing income described in Section 856(c)(2) of the IRC on account of either an IRS private letter ruling issued to us or administrative guidance, or any combination of these.
+Gross income from our sale of property that we hold primarily for sale to customers in the ordinary course of business, income and gain from specified "hedging transactions" that are clearly and ti